buildpacks/spec/buildpack.md

 The lifecycle program uses buildpacks to build software artifacts from source code and pack the result into an OCI image.

-This is accomplished in four phases:
+This is accomplished in five phases:

-1. **Detection,** where an optimal selection of compatible buildpacks is chosen.
+1. **Detection**, where an optimal selection of compatible buildpacks is chosen.
-2. **Analysis,** where metadata about OCI layers generated during a previous build are made available to buildpacks.
+1. **Analysis**, where metadata about OCI layers generated during a previous build are made available to buildpacks.
+1. **Generation** (optional, see the [Image Extension Interface](image-extension.md)), where image extensions generate Dockerfiles that can be used to select the runtime base image.
-3. **Build,** where buildpacks use that metadata to generate only the OCI layers that need to be replaced.
+1. **Build**, where buildpacks use analyzed metadata to generate only the OCI layers that need to be replaced.
-4. **Export,** where the remote layers are replaced by the generated layers.
+1. **Export**, where the remote layers are replaced by the generated layers.

 The `ENTRYPOINT` of the OCI image contains logic implemented by the lifecycle that executes during the **Launch** phase.